Tacca integrifolia

-Tacca integrifolia, the white batflower or black lily, is a species of flowering plant in the yam family of Dioscoreaceae.
-It is native to tropical and subtropical rainforests of Asia.
-It was first described by the English botanist John Bellenden Ker Gawler in 1812.
+Tacca integrifolia, also known as the white batflower or the black lily, is a species of flowering plant in the family Dioscoreaceae.
+It is native to tropical and subtropical rainforests in hilly regions of South Asia, including Pakistan, Bangladesh, Indochina, the Malay Peninsula, Sumatra, Java and eastern China.

+Habitat

+It grows in the understorey of humid primary and secondary rainforests.
+The substrates it grows in are rocky soil and sandy soil underneath leaf litter.

 Description

-Tacca integrifolia is a herb growing from a thick, cylindrical rhizome.
+Tacca integrifolia is a herb growing from a thick, cylindrical rhizome as long as 12 cm and a diameter of 3 cm.
 Its oblong-elliptical or lanceolate leaf blades are borne on long stems, some 50 by 20 cm including the petioles, with tapering bases and slender pointed tips.
+White batflowers that grow in hilly areas are larger in size than batflowers that grow elsewhere.

 Umbels

 The flower scape is about 55 cm long and is topped with a pair of involucral bracts, broad and erect, white with mauve venation.
 Among the individual nodding flowers, which are arranged in an umbel, are further long, filiform (thread-like) bracts.
 The perianth of each flower is tubular and purplish-black, 1 to 2 cm long, with two whorls of three perianth lobes, the outer three narrowly oblong 12–15 cm long and the inner three broadly obovate.

 The fruits are fleshy berries some 2 cm long, and the seeds, which have six longitudinal ridges, have the remains of the perianth lobes still attached.